sergemazille/reveal-basis/README.md

 Components are built to be the less opinionated possible.
 For example, at the 'core' level an `.above` element does nothing but appear on top of the page content.

-The real benefits come from the 'modifier' layer where you can define some custom behaviour, and the 'theme' layer where the components' styles live.
+The real benefits come from the 'modifier' layer where you can define some custom behaviour, constrain width or position, etc.

-This separation of concerns allows you to benefit from the core mechanism of the library as a basis, a starting point that you can then extend to do what fit your needs.
+This separation of concerns allows you to benefit from the core mechanism of the library as a basis, a starting point from which you can add whatever fits your needs.

-Reveal Basis also supplies a few common modifiers, like modals and some themes like 'alert' types notifications (think success, warning, info and danger alerts).
-They can be used as examples to create your own and can easily be overridden.
+Reveal Basis supplies a few common modifiers, like modals or notification transitions.
+They can be used as examples to create your own and can easily be overridden if need be.

 ## Installation